Relocating to Qatar

 - Details of the pet(s) – Species / Breed / Age / Gender / Color / Markings & Weight

 - Microchip number (ONLY if the pet(s) already have one)

 - Letter of authorization from the employee (As Enclosed Below)

 - Clear Passport Copy

 - Contact details for the EXPORTER in Origin Country

 Please also ensure that your pet's original vaccination card and government health certificate travel with the airway bill (your pet's “ticket”), this is necessary to clear your pet through customs upon arrival.
 If the original documents do not travel with the airway bill there may be lengthy delays in clearing your pet, or your pet may not be able to clear customs until the originals have arrived.

-Pet Relocation is a service designed to provide a hassle free pet relocation service or assist you with relocating your pet.
-For more information, please visit the Qatar Pet Relocators.
+There are many Pet Relocation Agencies that offer a hassle-free pet relocation service or assist you with relocating your pet.
+For more information, please visit this link: Qatar pet relocation services